Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

-Once you've pasted your Orpius URL, entered your Operations credentials, and pressed the *Apply Operation Settings* button, the sample mobile should relay input to your AI Agent, as shown below:
+Once you've pasted your Orpius URL, entered your Operations credentials, and pressed the *Apply Operation Settings* button, the sample mobile should relay input to your AI agent, as shown below:

 ![Chatting with the agent](Images/MobileApp1.png)